kvttt/Scalp/README.md

 Get Closest Point on Scalp
 ==========================

-This script provides functionality to find the point on the scale (provided as a VTK file) that is closest to a given query point.
+This script provides functionality to find the point on the scalp (provided as a VTK file) that is closest to a given query point.

 Requirements
 ------------